priyaII/bengaluru-2017/README.md

 # bengaluru-2017

+These are the different things I have used to move around Bangalore Better.
+If you have found anything useful, please do comment & share if there is anything you would like to see.

 As I find Bangalore Related Data, I will list it here.

 I had been using "MyMaps" to visualise ; The Added advantage was I could open the Shared link on Google Maps.